Arthur Edwin Kennelly: Career and research

-Awards and honors
+Awards

-Kennelly received awards from many nations, including the IEE Institution Premium (1887), the Edward Longstreth Medal (1917) and the Howard N. Potts Medal (1918) of the Franklin Institute, the Cross of a Chevalier of the Légion d'honneur of France and the AIEE Edison Medal (1933), now IEEE Edison Medal, "For meritorious achievements in electrical science, electrical engineering and the electrical arts as exemplified by his contributions to the theory of electrical transmission and to the development of international electrical standards."
-He was awarded the IRE Medal of Honor (1932), now IEEE Medal of Honor, "For his studies of radio propagation phenomena and his contributions to the theory and measurement methods in the alternating current circuit field which now have extensive radio application."
+Kennelly received awards from many organizations, including the IEE Institution Premium (1887), the Edward Longstreth Medal (1917), and the Howard N. Potts Medal (1918).
+In 1932, he was awarded the IRE Medal of Honor (now the IEEE Medal of Honor) "for his studies of radio propagation phenomena and his contributions to the theory and measurement methods in the alternating current circuit field which now have extensive radio application".
+The following year, he received the AIEE Edison Medal (now the IEEE Edison Medal) "for meritorious achievements in electrical science, electrical engineering and the electrical arts as exemplified by his contributions to the theory of electrical transmission and to the development of international electrical standards".

+Kennelly was elected to the American Philosophical Society in 1896, the American Academy of Arts and Sciences in 1905, and the National Academy of Sciences in 1921.